 Applying to the Genetic Counseling Program

 All prospective students for the Genetic Counseling Graduate Program must apply through the Wayne State University Office of Graduate Admissions.
 More general information about Wayne State University Graduate admissions process is available here.
 The online application system is available here.
-Application deadline is January 15th for consideration of fall admission.
+The application deadline is January 5th for consideration of fall admission.
+NOTE: THIS DEADLINE HAS RECENTLY CHANGED.

 A completed application includes:

 • Original transcripts from all post-secondary institutions.
-Please see this website for transcript submission information: https://gradschool.wayne.edu/admissions/domestic-process-transcripts
+Please see this website for domestic transcript submission information.
+Please see this website for international transcript submission information.

 • Applicants whose native language is other than English are required to take the Test of English as a Foreign Language (TOEFL) or other English proficiency examination.
 There are some exceptions to these requirements.
 See here for additional details: https://gradschool.wayne.edu/admissions/english-proficiency